Reviews

 CONCLUSIONS:

-Our meta-analysis demonstrated that IGF-1 levels were significantly lower in patients with fibromyalgia, suggesting that IGF-1 might play an important role in the pathogenesis of fibromyalgia.
+Our meta-analysis demonstrated that IGF-1 levels were significantly lower in patients with FM, suggesting that IGF-1 might play an important role in the pathogenesis of FM.